Looking For Our Events Calendar?

 To Sponsor the SCI Sask Day of Giving, Contact Aaron by email at: firstname.lastname@example.org.
 Your company can be promoted through a “Hot Call” Interview on Rock 102FM

 I have had the pleasure of partnering with SCI Saskatchewan and attending some of their community events.
 They are a great resource for anyone living with a spinal cord injury.
 SCI Saskatchewan are also incredible advocates for the disability community.
-I’m looking forward to seeing everyone again once the world opens back up!-Jessica, SCI Sask Member, Regina
+I’m looking forward to seeing everyone again once the world opens back up!-SCI Sask Client, Regina

 I am an HR Manager with a Master’s degree and many years of professional experience.
 I have been married for 19 years, has 1 son, 4 step children, and 10 grandchildren.
 I have had a spinal cord injury since infancy, nearly 50 years ago.